 💡 Things to Keep in Mind

-🔺 MIN function does not count blank cell that means if your selected range of cells contains a blank cell, the MIN function won’t return with a blank cell.
-Rather it’ll extract the lowest value from all other non-empty cells.
+🔺 MIN function does not count blank cells which means if your selected range of cells contains a blank cell, the MIN function won’t return with a blank cell.
+Rather, it’ll extract the lowest value from all other non-empty cells.

 🔺 You can input up to 255 arguments in the MIN function.

 🔺 MIN function ignores booleans and text values as this function is assigned to extract data from numerical values only.

 🔺 If you need to include a condition or criteria then you should go for MINIF or MINIFS functions.

 🔺 If you want to input a logical value then the MINA function should fulfill your purposes.